PhucHauDeveloper/rayhunter-tplink-m7350-v4/README.md

 ### Does Rayhunter work outside of the US or Europe?
 **Yes**.
 TP-Link M7350 has been successfully tested in several European countries.
 The TP-Link M7350 is designed for European and Asian markets because it supports LTE bands used in those countries.
 However it will probably not work in North and Latin America, Australia and New Zealand, parts of Africa and on some networks in Japan.

+### 🛠️ Oh no, my device is not working!

+If your device has encountered an error, has an incorrect configuration, or no longer boots and gets stuck on the TP-Link logo — and you don’t have an EDL backup or any other backups — you can try recovering it using the method below:

+    Download the recovery firmware from this [link](https://community.tp-link.com/en/smart-home/forum/topic/659702).

+    After downloading the correct version, power off the device or remove the battery.

+    Run ProgramTool.exe and follow the instructions in the readme.txt file included in the archive.

+    In ProgramTool, select the folder containing the firmware named "M7350(EU) x.x".

+    Click Start, then connect the device to your computer via USB.

+If your issue is within the scope of Rayhunter's file modifications, this method can help you recover and restore functionality to your device.

 ## Development (compiling Rayhunter binary)